typescript-cheatsheets/react/README.md

   }
 }
 ```
-Notice if your ts version >= 2.7, you should set `strictPropertyInitialization: false` in tsconfig.json.
-You can see [details](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html) from official doc, search bkeywords: **Strict Class Initialization**
+Notice, if your TypeScript version before 2.7, you can declare property like `pointer: number`, but in 2.7 and later, you should declare it like `pointer?: number` or `pointer!: number`, because start with Typescript version 2.7, there is a new tsconfig option of **strictPropertyInitialization**, it will checks to esure each instance property of a class gets initialized, look at the [details](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html).
+Search quickly with keywords: **Strict Class Initialization**

 [Something to add?
 File an issue](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet/issues/new).